ripley57/CW_Tools/tools/java/javacc/README.txt

 TODO:
-o Send the generated Java files to a local "src" directory by using the "javacc" Ant task. o Compile the java files to a local "classes" directory and run the demo from there also.
+o Perhaps try using the "javacc" Ant task.